nmusatti/docker-ce/README.md

 An Ansible role to install the official Docker Community Edition engine.
 Supported distributions are the currently maintained releases of the Red Hat family and derivatives, and Ubuntu.

-At this time tests are run on Rocky Linux 8, CentOS 7, Fedora 35, Fedora 34, Ubuntu 20.04 and Ubuntu 18.04.
+Currently tests fail on my Rocky Linux 8 developemnt machine for all distros except Rocky Linux 8, CentOS Stream 8 and Ubuntu 22.04 LTS.
+GitHub tests are therefore disabled for all distros except Rocky Linux 8 until I manage to solve this problem.

 Requirements
 ------------